RevStackCore/DataImport/README.md

 For CSV, if the file has no column header: hasHeader=false;

+For CSV, if the header has columns with a special character that is illegal to map to a c# property: replace="strChar".
+The specified character in a column header will be replaced with an empty string.

+For CSV, if tab delimited:
+useTabDelimiter = true

 For Excel, if the file has no column header: ignoreHeader=true;